cyberark/conjur/docs/tutorials/integrations/nginx.md

 ### The Good Part

+To start out our experience on a high note, let's get the full Conjur+TLS stack up and running so we can inspect it.

 The tutorial script will install Conjur and NGINX, configure them to work together, and connect a Conjur client to the running server.
-This is a full end-to-end working installation to allow you to see how the pieces connect together.
+This is a full end-to-end working installation to allow you to see how the pieces fit.

 ```sh-session
 $ # start the Conjur+NGINX tutorial servers